daniyaniazi/FaceDetection-Gui/README.md

 # CDS-Func
  Customer Detection with GUI using tkinter
 ## Note:
-- Create a datasets folder in the same directory where
+- Create a datasets folder in the same directory of CustomerGui.py